All Episodes

 But your social security number, you see, is no longer enough of a federal ID.

-Need one of these.
+Nope, need one of these.

-Government agencies are already sending out warnings while the President and Congress are pointing fingers at each other.
+Government agencies are already sending out warnings while the president and Congress are pointing fingers at each other.

-media not happy about this number.
+The media not happy about this number.

 40% want to see the sequester?